Inductor Q, Quality Factor

 In order to calculate the Q, quality factor for an inductor, the equation or formula below can be used:

-From these equations it can be seen that it can be seen that inductive reactance, X, varies with frequency.
+From these equations it can be seen that it can be seen that the inductive reactance, X, varies with frequency.
 Accordingly the Q will also vary.
-In addition to this the resistive losses including those due to the skin effect, radiation losses, eddy current, and hysteresis, also vary with frequency.
-This means that the value of Q will also vary as a result of these effects.
-This means that for an inductor Q factor value to have any meaning, the frequency of operation must also be specified.
+In addition to this the resistive losses including those due to the skin effect, radiation losses, eddy current, and hysteresis, also vary with frequency and so will the inductor Q factor.